 In addition, a procedure called an upper endoscopy might be done to look for esophageal varices (enlarged veins in the esophagus).
 Varices develop in roughly 50 percent of people with cirrhosis.
 Upper endoscopy uses a thin, flexible fiberoptic instrument to inspect the esophagus (food pipe) and stomach.
-(See "Patient information: Screening for esophageal varices (Beyond the Basics)".)
+(See "Patient information: Esophageal varices (Beyond the Basics)".)

 Diet — No specific diet improves signs or symptoms of hepatitis C. The best advice is to eat a normal, healthy, and balanced diet.
 It is reasonable to take a multivitamin without iron.
 It is safe to drink coffee; in fact, some studies suggest that coffee is good for the liver.
 Drinking alcohol is strongly discouraged to protect the liver from further damage.

 Exercise — Exercise is good for overall health and is encouraged, but it has no effect on hepatitis C virus.

 Prescription and nonprescription medicines — The liver breaks down many medicines, including prescription and nonprescription medicines, supplements, and herbs.
 Thus, it is always best to check with your doctor or pharmacist before starting a new medicine.
 Most medicines are safe for people with hepatitis C, unless the liver is scarred.

 One important exception is acetaminophen (Tylenol®); the maximum recommended dose is 500 milligrams every six hours.
 Some medicines, such as cold medicines, may contain acetaminophen, so it is important to always check ingredient labels.